 The Step-by-Step Application Process

-Let’s take a look at what the program fees and eligibility are before we get to the nitty-gritty of the actual application.
+Let’s take a look at the program fees and requirements for eligibility before we get to the nitty-gritty of the actual application.

 Program Fees and Eligibility Requirements